exilefaker/ekebot_rnn/README.md

 # example

+First create a directory save/ekelogs and place the files from model.zip there

-Running load_to_sample.py should load the model and produce a sample:
+Running load_to_sample.py should then load the model and produce a sample:

 ```
 >>> execfile('load_to_sample.py')